-Objective C. NPAIHB will maintain effective communication channels to inform tribal delegates and tribal decision-makers about emerging public health topics.
+Objective C. NPAIHB will maintain effective communication channels to inform the NW Tribes about emerging public health topics and strategies to improve healthcare delivery in tribal settings (i.e. integration of mental and physical health systems).

-Indicators for Monitoring and Evaluation: NPAIHB projects will post and disseminate health information on a weekly, monthly, or quarterly basis, and will use available tools to evaluate their utility and uptake, including tracking and recording web "hits" and active list-serve subscriptions.
+Indicators for Monitoring and Evaluation: NPAIHB projects will post and disseminate health information on a weekly, monthly, or quarterly basis, and will use available tools to evaluate their utility and uptake, including tracking and recording website "hits" and active list-serve subscriptions.